-Shotgun Negligent Discharge: Bringing the Range to the Classroom
+Shotgun Unintended Discharge: Bringing the Range into the Classroom

 I have learned much of what I know about the rules from mistakes, mostly the mistakes of others.